 - Juice of 1 lime

-Step 4: Turn this on medium-high and let it come to a boil.
-It will get all foamy and bubbly, like this.
+Step 3: Pour into a large pot and turn this on medium-high.
+Let it come to a boil.
+It will get all foamy and bubbly.

-Step 13: When the salsa is done, use a ladle to scoop it into clean pint jars.
+Step 6: When the salsa is done, use a ladle to scoop it into clean pint jars.
 Add a lid and ring.
-Place your finished jars into your canning pot.
+Place your finished jars into a canning pot.

 Then your salsa is done!
 Allow it to cool before putting it away.
 This should make 5 – 6 pints, depending on how much you let it cook down.
 I like to keep mine a bit on the thinner side.